RickoNoNo3/react-winbox/README.md

 <a target="_blank" href="https://www.npmjs.com/package/react-winbox"><img src="https://img.shields.io/npm/v/react-winbox.svg"></a>

-A React component for [WinBox.js](https://github.com/nextapps-de/winbox), with full Reactful props and state.
+A React controlled component for [WinBox.js](https://github.com/nextapps-de/winbox), with full Reactful props and state.
 Includes all configuration of WinBox.js by using React component props.

 ## Use it just like other native components of you!
 Whatever the float window does.